MrRoy09/AMD-CDNA3-CacheBenchmarking/README.md

 This repository contains benchmarks and tests for characterizing the L2 cache coherence behavior on AMD CDNA3 architecture (MI300X).

+The GPU is configured to run in SPX mode.

 ## Contents

 ### Cache Characterization